ayush1298/ML-Interview-Based-Blogs/README.md

 ---

-## 📄 License

-MIT License — feel free to use for learning and interview prep!
+feel free to use for learning and interview prep!

 ---